JohnLy57/Sparky-Robot-Companion/README.md

 ## Developed by John Ly and Carlos Gutierrez
 To read our detailed report, please visit this website: https://johnly57.github.io/Sparky-Robot-Companion/.

+Our final project was one of several for the Fall 2020 Semester: https://skovira.ece.cornell.edu/ece5725-fall-2020-projects/.

 ### Face Recognition Guide [link](https://www.tomshardware.com/uk/how-to/raspberry-pi-facial-recognition)